Cale/arw-daily/_posts/2023-10-18-gigaparts-to-open-larger-store-expand-product-lines.md

 ---
-title: GigaParts to expand Huntsville Store, Expand Product Lines
+title: GigaParts to Expand Huntsville Store, Product Lines
 date: 2023-10-18
 excerpt: GigaParts will be one of the largest technology stores in the southeast US.
 source: GigaParts